LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-structures.md

 ## structs2.rs

-Rust provides [update syntax] to create instances of struct from the existing object.
+Rust provides [update syntax] to create instances of the struct from the existing object.

 ```rust
 /* file: "exercises/structs/structs2.rs" */